homebysix/repo-lasso/README.md

 - Git
 - Python 3 (virtualenv optional)

-You'll also need a GitHub account, and a [personal access token](https://github.com/settings/tokens) associated with that account.
-The token needs only the `public_repo` scope enabled.
+You'll also need a GitHub account, and a [personal access token](https://github.com/settings/tokens) associated with that account. **The token must be a "classic" token, and needs only the `public_repo` scope enabled.**

 I also recommend generating an SSH key on the device you plan to use Repo Lasso on, and [putting that SSH key on GitHub](https://github.com/settings/keys).